deconst/deconst-docs/writing-docs/layout-assets.rst

 Images and Fonts
 ^^^^^^^^^^^^^^^^

 All files beneath ``assets/images`` and ``assets/fonts`` will be published as-is to the CDN.
-Their https URLs will then be made available to both the layouts and the Less stylesheets.
+Their https URLs can then be used by both the layouts and the Less stylesheets.

 Given the following asset files: